akesseler/Plexdata.LogWriter/README.md

 ### Documentation

-A documentation with an overview as well as examples is not yet available at the moment.
-Therefore, please refer to the project's Wiki for a detailed documentation of all classes and their methods.
+The documentation with an overview, an introduction as well as examples is available under [https://akesseler.github.io/Plexdata.LogWriter/](https://akesseler.github.io/Plexdata.LogWriter/).